The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 It’s our insecurities that drive this false sense of our own indispensability.

-10. And perhaps worst of all, they’re willing to destroy the church in order to hold on to their position.
+10. Worst of all, they’re willing to destroy the church in order to hold on to their position.

 This may be the biggest indicator of all that this person’s employment is seriously past the termination date.
 When any church worker becomes bigger than Jesus, they need to be put to pasture and sent there immediately.